samuelkassa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-print a number between 0 and 9
+printing numbers between 0 and 9 except 2 and 4